 B I O G R A P H Y

 Bradley Hankey studied art at Massachusetts College of Art and Design in Boston, earning a Bachelor of Fine Arts degree in Painting in 2007.
 Hankey is a realist painter whose current work reflects his interest in the light and landscape of Southern California.
-His work has been show in galleries and museums throughout Southern California, as well as Boston, Italy, Tanzania and Costa Rica.
+His work has been shown in galleries and museums throughout Southern California, as well as Italy, Tanzania and Costa Rica.
 Hankey maintains a studio in downtown Los Angeles.
 He is represented by Skidmore Contemporary Art in Los Angeles, and by Sue Greenwood Fine Art in Laguna Beach, California.

 A R T I S T - S T A T E M E N T

 My work is about translating beautiful moments from my life into paintings.
 I capture these moments by taking photos with my phone.
 Photography is akin to sketching for me, as I’m able to quickly reference moments that might become paintings.
 I take hundreds of reference photos, and out of those, select the few that will become paintings.